The Arrays in C#

-The array is data structures in C# that can store multiple variables of the same type.
 For example, you want to store the product_id of the products or roll numbers of the students that are integer types.

 One way can be declaring and storing the values in the primitive type variables.
 The other way can be creating an array that can store n number of int type variables for storing the product_id or roll_no etc.

-The next sections describe how to create, initialize and use arrays.
+The next sections describe how to create, initialize, and use arrays.
 I will also show you examples of various array types; single dimensional, multi-dimensional and Jagged arrays.

 How to create and initialize an Array in C#?